 |Saskia, Harderwijk, Netherlands, March 16, 1994|

 Pretty powerful stuff.
 My first thought was why are they standing up?
-Sure they're looking pretty sturdy on their own two feet, but shouldn't they be relaxing somewhere, not having their portrait taken for my viewing pleasure?
+Shouldn't they be relaxing somewhere, not having their portrait taken for my viewing pleasure?

-Like our idea of the travails birth entails, beliefs about appropriate activity levels after birth are also culturally constructed.
-In Birth: The Surprising History of How We Are Born, Tina Cassidy writes about the old American/British idea that women should take to their beds for two weeks after birth, a recommendation that's been steadily shortened over the last 50 years to a two-day hospital stay (coinciding, now that I think about it, with the entrance of women into the workforce, hello capitalism).
+Like our idea of the travail of birth, beliefs about appropriate activity levels after birth are also culturally constructed.
+In Birth: The Surprising History of How We Are Born, Tina Cassidy writes about the old American/British idea that women should take to their beds for two weeks after birth, a recommendation that's been steadily shortened over the last 50 years to a two-day hospital stay (coinciding with the re-entrance of women into the workforce, hello capitalism).

 So I guess this is why the women in Dijkstra's photos are standing.
 Unlike American mothers, who have been through hell and understandably need a little break, these Dutch mamas have been through a birth experience.
 Even Tecla, who has blood dripping down her leg, and Saskia, who's just had a C-section.
 And guess what?
 Women who are more active after birth have a lowered risk of blood clots.

-I'm not saying we should all get up and run a marathon after birth.
-Just that the constant depiction of post-birth American mothers as depleted invalids is part of our idea that birth is the worst thing ever.
+Nobody should be getting up to run a marathon after birth.
+Birth is exhausting.
+But the constant depiction of post-birth American mothers as depleted invalids is part and parcel of our idea that birth is the worst thing ever.
 Frightening.
 Gross.
 A medical event to be performed under a bright light, legs in stirrups on a hospital bed.